wpendl99/.github/profile/webServices/startUpService/startUpService.md

 1. Push your final version of your project to GitHub.
 1. Deploy your start up application to your production environment (your server).
 1. Make sure your application is available from your production environment.
-1. Upload the URL to your start up project to the Canvas assignment.
+1. Upload the URL to your start up application to the Canvas assignment.

 ## Grading Rubric